 The sooner you call the sooner they’re out.
+If you have a friend or family member in jail, don’t hesitate to give us a call.
 We are the leading agents for bail bonds in Loveland, Colorado.
 We’re here to help you.
 Any jail, any time.

 About Loveland's Police Department

-Loveland’s Chief of Police is Luke Hecker.
-The Loveland police department’s mission statement is “to protect the rights guaranteed to all people by the constitution, and improve the quality of life of each citizen.”
-The Loveland Police department is committed to accomplish their mission through various ways.
+The mission statement of the Loveland Police department is “to protect the rights guaranteed to all people by the constitution, and improve the quality of life of each citizen.”
+The Loveland Police department is committed to accomplishing its mission in various ways.

-- They promise to identify problems in the community and intervene as necessary.
+- Firstly, they promise to identify problems in the community and intervene as necessary.

-- They are devoted to protecting those in harm’s way which includes assisting the safe and free movement of people and traffic within the community.
+- Secondly, they are devoted to protecting those in harm’s way.
+This includes assisting the safe and free movement of people and traffic within the community.

 About the City

 Loveland, Colorado is located just fifty miles North of Denver, nestled comfortably in the Rocky Mountain foothills.
 It was founded in 1877 along the Colorado Central Railroad.
 Before that time, however, it is believed that it was a settlement called Miraville, which was a stage coach station on the Overland Stage Line.
 The emergence of modern-day Loveland began when a man named David Barnes moved to a big farm in the area.
 This took place because his friend – William A.H.
 Loveland (the president of the Colorado Central Railroad) – had informed him that a line of the railroad would soon be extended to the area.
 Many believe the city should be named after Barnes, but he chose to name it after his good friend, William A.H.
 Loveland.